 probably exclude the respective cases (which is easily accomplished via

-selection conditions) and run the analysis over to make sure that key
+selection conditions) and run the analysis again to ensure that key results

 Mahalanobis distances.
 Most

 statistics textbooks devote some discussion to the issue of outliers

 variable.
 However, the role of outliers in the predictor variables